peter1591/hearthstone-ai/README.md

   * Need gcc 7.0+ or Visual Studio 2017 Preview 2.1+ to compile.
   * Heavily use template programming.
 * The most important goal is **speed**.
+* So glad to be used in https://knowledgepit.fedcsis.org/mod/page/view.php?id=1022

 ### AI Engine
 * Monte Carlo tree search